LemmyNet/lemmy-docs/src/en/administration/tor_hidden_service.md

 # Apply the configuration(s)

-Restart all services assocated with your Lemmy instance:
+Restart all services associated with your Lemmy instance:

 ```
 docker compose down